ac1dbabe/gpsF3XTracker-for-Ethos/README.md

 - Deleted function for estimation of acceleration in axis Z for sensors without accelerometer
 - Deleted reading from an altitude sensor and its displaying

+V1.5: Implemented management of the flight correction factor during flight

 <a name="Developmentplan"></a>
 ## 13. Development plan
-The application hasn't been thoroughly tested so far and it is highly probable there will be necessary to change or enhance some parts.
+It is probable there will be necessary to change or enhance some parts.
 Do not hesitate to comment and come with ideas, preferably via an Issue in the GitHub repository (New issue gpsF3XTracker for Ethos)

 <a name="License"></a>
 ## 14. License